LANGB4/EWEB-Porfolio/README.md

 # EWEB-Porfolio LANGB4

-# Who am I?
+## Who am I?

-I am a Business IT student at BFH in Bern, Switzerland.
-If you like my page and have a job opening, feel free to contact me:
+I am a Business IT student at BFH in Bern, Switzerland./n If you like my page and have a job opening, feel free to contact me:

-- langb4@bfh.ch
+langb4@bfh.ch

-# What is this Website?
+## What is this Website?

-For the course EWEB this portfolio page was created.
-It highlights skills accuired in the lecture, including:
+For the course EWEB this portfolio page was created./n It highlights skills accuired in the lecture, including:

 - HTML